Open All Night (Marc Almond album)

-Open All Night is the tenth solo studio album by the British singer/songwriter Marc Almond.
+Open All Night is the tenth solo studio album by the British singer-songwriter Marc Almond.
 It was released by Blue Star Music in March 1999.

 Background

-Following the moderate success of Fantastic Star Almond left his record label and released Open All Night on Blue Star Music, an independent label he founded for the purpose.
+Following the commercial failure of his 1996 album Fantastic Star, Almond released Open All Night on his own newly founded label Blue Star Music.
 The album features collaborations with Siouxsie Sioux and Budgie (from The Creatures) on the track "Threat of Love" and with Kelli Ali, who was at that time the lead vocalist of the band Sneaker Pimps, on the track "Almost Diamonds".
-"Tragedy", "Black Kiss" and "My Love" were released as singles, but they did not chart.
+"Tragedy", "Black Kiss" and "My Love" were released as singles, but neither they nor the album itself charted.

 The American release of the album came with the bonus track "Beautiful Losers".

 Critical reception

 The NME describe the songs on Open All Night as inhabiting "an evocative Brel-meets-Barry landscape" with a "midnight blue melancholy".
 Touching on similar themes the review from Hot Press describes Open All Night's "lush decadence and tragic dissolution".
 Elsewhere, reviewer Keith Phipps in his review for The A.V.
 Club magazine states that "Almond's songs have a creepy, dark quality" on this album.